 2. All visitors shall register with the front office immediately upon entering any school building or grounds during regular school hours.
-When registering, the visitor is required to provide his/her name, address, occupation, age (if under 21), his/her purpose for entering school grounds, and proof of identity.
+When registering, the visitor is required to provide their name, address, occupation, age (if under 21), their purpose for entering school grounds, and proof of identity.
 For purposes of school safety and security, visitors will wear a "visitor's pass" while on school premises.
 All visitors will check out through the front office when leaving campus.

-3. The School Leader, or designee, may refuse to register an outsider if he or she has a reasonable basis for concluding that the visitor's presence or acts would disrupt KIPP SoCal Public Schools, its students, its teachers, or its other employees; would result in damage to property; or would result in the distribution or use of unlawful or controlled substances.
+3. The School Leader, or designee, may refuse to register an outsider if they have a reasonable basis for concluding that the visitor's presence or acts would disrupt KIPP SoCal Public Schools, its students, its teachers, or its other employees; would result in damage to property; or would result in the distribution or use of unlawful or controlled substances.